Latte72R/LaCC/README.md

   make run FILE=./examples/rotate.c
   ```

-  This command compiles and runs the specified C file using the self-hosted compiler `laccs`.
+  This command compiles and runs the specified C file using the self-hosted compiler `lacc`.

 ### 4. Run unit tests with the self-hosted compiler